 I’m guessing since you’re reading this, you've seen the commercial where you simply lie down on the floor, place your head in the support and your arms in the cradle, and crunch away.

-The big selling point for using the Ab Roller is that the stress is taken off your neck and you’re better able to focus on your abs.
+The big selling point for using the Ab Roller is that the stress is taken off your neck and you’re better able to focus on crunching your ab muscles.

-You can execute pain-free crunches by keeping your head and neck in neutral position throughout the exercise.
-But, if you can't resist the urge to tug at your neck, place both hands beside your ears with just your fingertips touching them instead of behind your head.
+Now if you can't resist the urge to tug at your neck, place both hands beside your ears with just your fingertips touching them instead of behind your head.
 This way you won't pull on your neck.

 The Ab Roller Evolution vs. The Ab Roller